jhdrn/AndroidModelBinder/README.md

 			setContentView(rootView);

-			try {
 			// Bind the model to the view
 			mModelBinder.bind(model, rootView);

-			} catch (Exception e) {
-				e.printStackTrace();
 		}
 	}
-	}

-The result in the simple example above will be that the TextView we've bound, will be populated with the text "Example text".
+The result in the simple example above will be that the TextView we've bound will be populated with the text "Example text".